hpt-dev/WebpageDataScraper/readme.md

 https://travis-ci.org/github/hpt-dev/WebpageDataScraper

+UPDATE - 30/07/22 - Tests fixed (they were failing as the example website below had been updated).
+Dependency NPM packages updated.

 # WebpageDataScraper
 Web scraping extension for puppeteer.
 Quickly scrape data from html pages that have the same format.
 Simply supply css selectors and an array of urls.

 ## Installation
-Use the package manager [npm](https://www.npmjs.com/) to install quickscrape.
+Use the package manager [npm](https://www.npmjs.com/) to install quickscrape.[webpagedatascraper npm page](https://www.npmjs.com/package/webpagedatascraper)

 ```bash
 npm install webpagedatascraper